An Approximation of Theta Functions with Applications to Communications: Introduction

 The article is structured as follows.
 We start by recalling the most important results related to lattices in Section~\ref{sec:lattices}.
-The concepts of theta series and flatness factor are subsequently introduced in Section~\ref{sec:theta}, wherein we derive a simple approximation of the theta series of a lattice.
+The concepts of theta series and flatness factor are subsequently introduced in Section~\ref{sec:theta}, wherein we derive a simple but accurate approximation of the theta series and, consequently, the flatness factor of a lattice (cf. Def. \ref{theta-flatness} and the equations beneath).
+We provide a rigorous study on the accuracy of the approximation, alongside with some illustrating plots and discussion.
 In Section~\ref{sec:caf}, we summarize the compute-and-forward protocol and, following \cite{belfiore,belfiore2}, investigate the behavior of the ML decoding metric in terms of its flatness factor.
 Adopting certain restrictions, we establish a link between the resulting random lattice and the code lattice, allowing for an explicit lattice code design criterion.
 Namely, we show that in order to maximize the flatness factor of the random lattice, it suffices to maximize that of the code lattice.
 We then make use of the derived theta series approximation to investigate different lattices in varying dimensions with respect to the design criterion.
 The main contributions are the following. \begin{itemize} \item In Theorem~\ref{thm:theta_approx} we derive a simple but accurate approximation of the theta series of a lattice.
-For a fixed dimension, the approximation is merely a rational function.
+For a fixed dimension, the approximation is merely a rational function, and in most cases significantly outperforms a mere series truncation approximation.
+Such an easy-to-compute approximation is important, as approximating the theta series is crucial in many lattice related applications as closed form expressions are unknown even for most deterministic lattices.
+In particular, the approximation also yields an approximation of the lattice flatness factor via Def. \ref{theta-flatness}, which relates to, \emph{e.g.}, compute-and-forward decoding, wiretap coset code design, smoothing parameter in cryptography, and dither avoidance in lattice noise quantization as mentioned above. \item We provide a rigorous analysis on the accuracy of the approximation as well as some intuition and discussion on its qualities (Sec.
+3.1 and 3.2.).
+More precisely: \begin{itemize} \item We show that our approximation is, on average (over the space of all lattices), below the value of the complete theta series.
+Furthermore, we show that the error term, on average, goes to zero both when $q\rightarrow 1$ (resp. $\sigma\rightarrow \infty$) and when $q\rightarrow 0$ (resp. $\sigma\rightarrow 0$). \item We show that for any fixed $j$, there is a threshold $\sigma_j$ such that our approximation is larger than $\Theta_j$ (the $j$-th term truncation) for any $\sigma>\sigma_j$. \item We show that we are better than the first term truncation, except possibly for some small values of $\sigma$ for some lattices, depending on the kissing number of the lattice. \end{itemize} Combining these results as well as our numerical examples, we are convinced that there is a very strong basis for using this approximation.